 INFORMATION FOR AUTHORS

-For purposes of review, please include any visual materials as part of the main text file.
+- For purposes of review, please include any visual materials as part of the main text file.
 CLICK HERE for further instructions about illustrations.

-Book Reviews: Book reviews are assigned by the Book Review Editor, Jordynn Jack.
-To propose a book review, please contact her at the Department of English and Comparative Literature, University of North Carolina, Chapel Hill, 512 Greenlaw Hall, CB #3520, Chapel Hill, NC 27599, email@example.com.
+Book Reviews: Book reviews are assigned by the Book Review Editor, Jeremy Engels.
+To propose a book review, please contact him at the Penn State University, email@example.com.
 Reviews of single books should run about 1,200–1,500 words.

 Copyright: Authors transfer copyright to the Rhetoric Society of America but retain the following specific rights: to make further copies of their work for use in classroom teaching, to reuse their work in a compilation of their own works or a textbook that they author, and to make copies for internal distribution within their institutions of employment.
 To obtain permission for other uses, see the Permissions page on the RSA website.
 As an author, you are required to secure permission if you want to reproduce any figure, table, or extract from the text of another source.
 This applies to direct reproduction as well as “derivative reproduction” (where you have created a new figure or table which derives substantially from a copyrighted source).

 Reprints, Online Publication: Articles accepted for publication may be published online by Taylor and Francis Online at the conclusion of the copy editing process with the author’s permission (see http://www.tandfonline.com/toc/rrsq20/current).
 Authors for whom we receive a valid email address will be provided an opportunity to purchase reprints of individual articles or copies of the complete print issue.

 CLICK HERE to download a PDF file of these instructions.